What is a personal licence?

 The list of qualifications accredited by the Home Secretary for personal licences is available on the Government website.

 Relevant offences are listed under Schedule 4 of the Licensing Act 2003.
 A full list of relevant offences is contained within our guidance on Relevant Convictions Personal Licences (PDF 94Kb / 3 pages).

 How do I apply for a personal licence?

 - a completed application form (form 6);

 - two passport sized photographs one of which should be endorsed on the back by a solicitor, notary, teacher, lecturer or other professional person as a true likeness;

 - disclosure of convictions and declaration form (form 8);

 - either a basic disclosure criminal conviction certificate or the results of a subject access search under the Data Protection Act 1998(b) of the Police National Computer by the National Identification Service (this should be no more than one calendar month old when received by the Council);

-- accredited Licensing Qualification Certificate (see details above).
+- accredited Licensing Qualification Certificate (see details above);

-The Council is required by law to maintain a register containing details of various licences issued.
+We are required by law to maintain a register containing details of various licences issued.
 This register can be viewed online or can be viewed at the Town Hall, Penrith during normal office hours.
 If you notice any apparent error or omission in the register, or if you have any query about it, please contact a member of the Licensing Team.